 To host this virtual course, contact us at firstname.lastname@example.org.

-- Identify how and why people respond to risk the way they do
+- Understand how and why people respond to risk the way they do

-- Improve audience understanding by analyzing their characteristics and values
+- Identify ways to engage your audience based on their characteristics and values

-- Work on an actual risk communication challenge you are ready to tackle (pairs or small groups from an organization or community are encouraged)
+- Ready to work on a specific risk communication project (pairs or small groups from an organization or community are encouraged)

-- Each week, spend up to 90 minutes of your own time completing assignments and engaging with course participants electronically
+- Spend up to 60 minutes completing assignments and engaging with course participants online between live sessions

 - Use the following technologies to engage with trainers and fellow participants: